Kink Party Outfit Ideas: What to Wear to a Play Party

 Let’s Talk Shoes

 One common misconception is that women or femme-presenting people have to wear heels in kink spaces.
 This isn’t the case at all.
-I very rarely wear heels to kink parties because, well, they fucking hurt and I have chronic pain in my feet anyway without making it worse.
+I very rarely incorporate heels into my kink party outfits because, well, they fucking hurt and I have chronic pain in my feet anyway without making it worse.

 Of course, you can wear those sky-high heels if you like.
 But if you’d rather not, you can also opt for low heels or for flat shoes/boots.
 Just make sure they’re clean, polished, and go with your outfit.
 If in doubt, you’ll rarely go wrong with a nice pair of plain black shoes or boots in your preferred style.